|

 to have a monthly fee (as low as I can find) so I don't have to worry

-about racking up transactions fees.
+about racking up transactions fees, and using the card feels less

-- Number and
+- Number

-type of reload locations -
+and type of reload locations -

 You'll want reloading to be convenient.
 So check out whether